Qui-Gon held up his hand, stopping his padawan mid-stride.

 "How do we know you're not leading us into a trap?"
 Landon asked.

-Palmer let out a low, breathy sound that may have been a laugh.
+Palmer let out a breath that may have been a laugh.
 No one could see his face.
-He angled the light so as to remain in shadow.
+He angled the light to remain in shadow.
 "Trust me," he said.

-Obi-Wan reached out through the Force in search of intelligence, but perceived no living beings.
-However, the Dark Side was deceptive, and this cavern had been touched by it.
+Obi-Wan searched with the Force, perceiving no living beings.
+But the Dark Side was deceptive, and this cavern was touched by it.

 "The air's getting stale," Julian remarked.

 "That means we're close," Palmer assured him, before glancing at Obi-Wan.
 "I would've thought you could sense it by now, but you don't feel a thing, do you?"
 The young Jedi shook his head.
 "No matter.
 We'll be there soon enough."

 Palmer had a sinewy strength that sometimes surprised people.
 He pulled back a jagged boulder and rolled it to one side, revealing the crawlspace leading into the chamber.